MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 >[!Note]
 > At this time, when you use Teams to capture a cloud-based recording of the call, the layout you configure is not the layout captured in the call recording.
 The layout of the recording is determined by the number of call participants.
 See two examples below.

-*Example of a Teams recoding of call with two participants:*
+*Example of a Teams recording of call with two participants:*
 ![Screenshot showing two people in a Microsoft Teams call.](media/2call.png)

 *Example of a Teams recording of call with more than four participants:*